-NIRSC will be sending out VHF BKR5000 radio kits for 2023 fire season.
-NIRSC is currently in the process of replacing all VHF DPHx radios with new VHF BKR5000 radios from ReIm BK.
+NIRSC will be sending out VHF BKR5000 radio kits for 2024 fire season.
+NIRSC is currently still in the process of replacing all VHF DPHx radios with new VHF BKR5000 radios from ReIm BK.
+This process could potentially take a few years.

-NOTE: 4381 DPHx and 4381 KNG2 radio kits will also be utilized until the replacement is complete.
+4381 DPHx and 4381 KNG2 radio kits will also be continued to be utilized until the replacement is complete.